What’s a National Heritage Area (NHA)?

 A condition of federal designation of a National Heritage Area is preparation of a Management Plan to define important resources, how they will be protected, and to recommend a plan and program for appropriate development and use of the designated area.

 Several plans have been prepared for the Oil Region.
-A new Management Action Plan is currently in development.
+The latest ORNHA Strategic Plan was adopted in 2021.

 The first Management Action Plan for the Oil Region was prepared in 1994 and led to the designation of Venango County and portions of Crawford County as a state heritage park by the Commonwealth of Pennsylvania.
 In the ten years since completion of that Plan, and with the help of more than $3.3 million in grants through the Pennsylvania Heritage Parks Program of the state’s Department of Conservation and Natural Resources, OHR, Inc. has been instrumental in working with partners across the region, facilitating $21.7 million of total investment in the key resources of this significant area.
 These investments have supported creation and expansion of an outstanding regional recreational trail system, improvements to interpretive venues, historic preservation projects, public environment improvements and economic development in the region’s historic downtowns, and expanded management capability.